Dynamic light scattering

 Dynamic light scattering (DLS) is a technique in physics that can be used to determine the size distribution profile of small particles in suspension or polymers in solution.
-In the scope of DLS, temporal fluctuations are usually analyzed using the intensity or photon auto-correlation function (also known as photon correlation spectroscopy or quasi-elastic light scattering).
+In the scope of DLS, temporal fluctuations are usually analyzed using the intensity or photon autocorrelation function (also known as photon correlation spectroscopy – PCS or quasi-elastic light scattering – QELS).
 In the time domain analysis, the autocorrelation function (ACF) usually decays starting from zero delay time, and faster dynamics due to smaller particles lead to faster decorrelation of scattered intensity trace.
 It has been shown that the intensity ACF is the Fourier transform of the power spectrum, and therefore the DLS measurements can be equally well performed in the spectral domain.
 DLS can also be used to probe the behavior of complex fluids such as concentrated polymer solutions.

 Setup

 A monochromatic light source, usually a laser, is shot through a polarizer and into a sample.
 The scattered light then goes through a second polarizer where it is collected by a photomultiplier and the resulting image is projected onto a screen.
 This is known as a speckle pattern (Figure 1).

 All of the molecules in the solution are being hit with the light and all of the molecules diffract the light in all directions.
 The diffracted light from all of the molecules can either interfere constructively (light regions) or destructively (dark regions).
 This process is repeated at short time intervals and the resulting set of speckle patterns is analyzed by an autocorrelator that compares the intensity of light at each spot over time.

 The polarizers can be set up in two geometrical configurations.
 One is a vertical/vertical (VV) geometry, where the second polarizer allows light through that is in the same direction as the primary polarizer.
 In vertical/horizontal (VH) geometry the second polarizer allows light that is not in the same direction as the incident light.